Fulbright Professional Scholarship in Non-Profit Leadership – 2023

 This scholarship provides an exceptional opportunity for personal / professional development and broader impact through research, experiential learning or management training at an approved U.S. institution or charitable organisation.
 It offers the unique opportunity to exchange ideas and information with industry leaders in Australia and the U.S., and join the prestigious alumni of Fulbright Scholars worldwide.

-She shares, “I can’t wait to deliberate ideas on the future of palliative care in crisis with some of the best thinkers in humanitarian health research and practice.”
-Read the announcement.
+“I am so honoured to be the recipient of the 2022 Fulbright Professional Scholarship in Non-Profit Leadership,…I can’t wait to deliberate ideas on the future of palliative care in crisis with some of the best thinkers in humanitarian health research and practice.”

 In order to be competitive for the Fulbright Professional Scholarship in Non-Profit leadership, applicants will have: